 This can take the form of a special PoE injection device, or it could be a network switch with PoE support.
 You’ll notice that such switches usually make this clear, for example the powered output Ethernet ports are clearly labelled:

-The other useful part of a PoE setup can be a PoE splitter, which takes a powered Ethernet cable as ‘input’ and it has two outputs: an unpowered Ethernet cable (for data) and a standard black electric power cable.
-This means that conventional devices which don’t support PoE can still be used within a PoE network, by accepting electric power and Ethernet in the normal way.
+The other useful part of a PoE setup can be a PoE splitter, which takes a powered Ethernet cable as ‘input’ and it has two outputs: an unpowered Ethernet cable (for data) and a standard black electrical power cabling installed.
+This means that conventional devices which don’t support PoE Power can still be used within a PoE network, by accepting electric power and Ethernet in the normal way.

 Exactly how electric power transfers through Ethernet cable